farmdawgnation/dstt/README.md

 # The Damn Simple Test Tool

-*"A nieve load tester for smart APIs.*
+*"A naive load tester for smart APIs."*

 Imagine a very simple scenario: you want to get a rough idea of how your API performs given a certain number of requests spread out over a certain amount of time.
 Enter DSTT, the Damn Simple